Virginia Field Hockey | No.3 Virginia organizes JMU on Sunday - ExBulletin

 On the horizon

-The Cavaliers return to action for two top five match -ups, first on Turf Field against No.4 Boston College on Friday 19 September at 5 pm.
-Before you go north to compete against no. 5 Syracuse On Sunday 21 September at noon, admission is free for all regular season races on Turf Field.
+The Cavaliers return to action for two top five match-ups, first on Turf Field against No. 4 Boston College on Friday, September 19 at 5 pm and then they go north to take Syracuse on Sunday 21 September at 12.00.
+Admission is free for all competitions in the regular season on Turf Field.

 |